b1ink0/FlowPlan/README.md

 			Heading, Paragraph, Unordered List, Ordered List, Task List, Link, Image, File, Table, Separator, Progress, Time Stamp, Duration, Duration Timeline, Code Block.

+			- What is Heading field?

+				Heading field could be used for the title of the section, sub section.

+				Operations:
+				Font size, strick through, italic, bold, text color, text font, text alignment.

+			- What is Paragraph field?

+				Paragraph field could be used for add a detailed text about some topic.

+				Operations:
+				Strick through, italic, bold, text color, text font, text alignment.

+			- What is Unordered list field?

+				Operations:
+				Bullet style, Indentation, Strick through, italic, bold, text color, text font.

+				Bullet style: filled circle, empty circle, filled square, filled diamond, filled start, filled arrow.
+				Indentation: This operations lets you make the list as sub list of other list ( Note this just visual and does not connect the lists ) ( Note you can't indent items in the same list you will have to make new list below the list to this ).

+				- How to move list item?

+					Double click on the list to enter into the editing mode then hover over the item you want to move up or down there will be a `::` icon click and hold it then drag the list item to required position.

+			- What is Ordered list field?

+				This field lets you create a ordered list of items.

+				Operations:
+				Order style, Indentation, strick through, italic, bold, text color, text font.

+				Order style: Number, Roman Number, Alphabets.

+			- What is Link field?

+				This field lets you add a link to the document this is the only way you can add a clickable link in Document view for now.
+This field is really powerful field which will display the preview of the link.

+				Operations:
+				Preview Details, Preview Config, strick thorough, italic, bold, link color, link font.

+				Preview Details: Toggling this option will hide the preview of the link and only display the link.
+				Preview Config: This option is dynamic and depends on the link and will let you choose what things you want to display in the preview like Title, Description, Favicon, Sitename, Images.

+			- What is Image field?

+				This field lets you add a image to your document.

+				Note: The image size can only be less than or equal to 1MB because this image will be stored into the indexdb of the browser for persistant storage.
+Also when you will be exporting a plan containing the images it will encode the image into base64 which will typically increase the size of the exported json by a lot.

+				Note: If you are using the cloud sync then the image will not be stored locally and will be stored on the firebase storage.